 Create a inmanta user and an inmanta database by executing the following command.
 This command will request you to choose a password for the inmanta database.

-sudo -u postgres -i sh -c "createuser --pwprompt inmanta; createdb -O inmanta inmanta"
+sudo -u postgres -i bash -c "createuser --pwprompt inmanta" sudo -u postgres -i bash -c "createdb -O inmanta inmanta"

 Change the authentication method for local connections to md5 by changing the following lines in the